samjdedes/MRI_brain_scan_tumor_detection/README.md

 According to the [National Institute of Health](https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Hope-Through-Research/Brain-and-Spinal-Tumors-Hope-Through#definition), "[brain tumors] occur when something goes wrong with genes that regulate cell growth, allowing cells to grow and divide out of control...
 Depending on its type, a growing tumor may not cause any symptoms or can kill or displace healthy cells or disrupt their function" (Brain and Spinal Cord Tumors, 2020).

 Brain tumors are diagnosed first by a neurological exam, and then through imaging methods including MRI scans.
-Currently, images are analyzed my MRI technicians before being sent to the doctor for a final analysis.
+Currently, images are analyzed by MRI technicians before being sent to the doctor for a final analysis.
 If necessary, a biopsy is done to confirm a diagnosis.
 A biopsy is a surgical procedure where a small sample of tissue is extracted.
-Depending on the location of the suspected tumor, this can be dangerous to the patient, or impossible to perform if in a particularly sensitive area.
+Depending on the location of the suspected tumor, this can be dangerous to the patient, or impossible to perform if it's in a particularly sensitive area.

 With advances in image classification techniques, preliminary analyses can be aided by computers through algorithms like those created in this project.
 This can reduce the need for potentially dangerous biopsies, allowing doctors and patients to focus on the next step, treatment.
 Doctors, patients, and MRI technicians stand to benefit from classification algorithms.